-Frost begins with a reunion between Grant (Vernon Wells, Thor: God of Thunder, Commando) and Abbey (Devanny Pinn, Chase, Death Count) the daughter he hasn’t spoken to in five years.
+Frost begins with a reunion between Grant (Vernon Wells, The Christmas Tapes, Commando) and Abbey (Devanny Pinn, Chase, Death Count) the daughter he hasn’t spoken to in five years.
 She’s about to become a mother and wants her child to be able to have a relationship with its grandfather.
 After a rather guarded start, they find common ground over memories of her late mother and start bonding.

 The next day they decide to further revisit the old days with a father-daughter fishing trip.
 This is where the film shifts from a domestic drama to a survival thriller as their car skids off the road.
 Grant is able to get free but Abbey is trapped in her seat.
 With a severe snowstorm on the way, Grant has no choice but to leave her and try to find help.

 Devanny Pinn gives a performance that really sells the film.
 She’s onscreen throughout Frost, much of the time by herself.
-She really does a good job of projecting fear, desperation and encroaching madness in a part that’s about as far from the more glamorous roles she usually plays as it gets.
-She gets solid support from Oliver Poser’s (Amityville Karen, Sawed Off) painful looking frostbite effects and cinematographer Kelton Jones (Of the Devil, The Passion of the Christ) who makes the most of Frost’s claustraphic setting.
-That’s not to slight Vernon Wells.
+She really does a good job of projecting fear, desperation, and encroaching madness in a part that’s about as far from the more glamorous roles she usually plays as it gets.
+She gets solid support from Oliver Poser’s (Amityville Karen, Sawed Off) painful-looking frostbite effects and cinematographer Kelton Jones (Of the Devil, The Passion of the Christ) who makes the most of Frost’s claustrophobic setting.
+That’s not too slight Vernon Wells.
 He does a good job in a role that’s against type for him as well.
 But the film really is a showcase for Pinn’s performance.

 The film’s final act takes a very unexpected turn and viewers are going to be sharply divided over it.
 I won’t spoil it, even though more than one reviewer already has, but it is indeed shocking and I don’t see anyone denying that.